meteor/meteor/v3-docs/docs/api/meteor.md

 options about how the client executes the method.

 ::: warning
-Use `Meteor.apply` only to invoke sync method.
-If you want to call invoke async methods, use `Meteor.applyAsync`.
+Use `Meteor.apply` only to call methods that do not have a stub, or have a sync stub.
+If you want to call methods with an async stub, `Meteor.applyAsync` can be used with any method.
 :::

 <ApiBox name="Meteor.applyAsync" />